 Hike up to Ljubljana Castle

-This medieval fortress, shadowing Old Town Ljubljana below, however, is well worth the trek to admire sweeping views of central Ljubljana and relax in its blissful grounds atop Castle Hill.
+To be sure, Ljubljana Castle isn’t Neuschwanstein—or even Predjama Castle, one of the absolute must-sees when exploring Slovenia.
+This medieval fortress, shadowing Old Town Ljubljana below, however, is well worth the trek.
+Head up to admire sweeping views of central Ljubljana and relax at the blissful grounds atop Castle Hill.

+Ljubljana Castle’s roots are in the 15th century when the Habsburgs built it to repel Ottoman invaders.
 Over the centuries, Ljubljana Castle morphed into what you’ll see today.
-It’s served many functions over its history including a military hospital and a jail.
+The building has served many functions over its history, including a military hospital and a jail.

 The best time to traipse around Ljubljana Castle is in the evening when the grounds come alive with cultural performances and concerts under the warm lights of the castle.

+From Stari trg or Central Market in Old Town, it’s a steep 10-minute uphill walk to Ljubljana Castle.
 Alternatively, slide up with ease on the funicular railway.
-It departs from Krekov trg at least every ten minutes from morning (9-10am) until night (8-11pm), depending on the time of year.
+It departs from Krekov trg at least every ten minutes from morning (9-10 am) until night (8-11 pm), depending on the time of year.

 Hang out with the city’s mascot at Dragon Bridge

-Besides the architecture of the bridge itself, the dragons are incredibly-detailed with features leaning more towards frightening than cute.
+Besides the architecture of the bridge itself, the dragons are incredibly detailed, with features leaning more towards frightening than cute.

 Be patient if you want to snap a picture with your new unnerving friends: Dragon Bridge is one of the most popular places to go in Ljubljana.
+You might need to wait your turn to get up close and personal with these dreaded beasts.

 Chill out in Tivoli Park